RichardLitt/curiosity/README.md

 ### Why are the speeds different between the Mars Reconnaissance Orbiter and the Odyssey orbiter?

+Different transceivers.
+See above.

 ### Can I model the limited time window, too?

+Probably.
+Depends on finding a good space simulation HTTP endpoint (or building your own), and on having a constant feed running.

 ### Which protocols do they use to communicate, exactly?

+Send the details over the SCPS-FP protocol.
+See [CCSDS](https://public.ccsds.org/Publications/default.aspx).

 ### Has anyone else done this?